 The Theory of Planned Behaviour (TPB) is a psychological framework used to understand human decision-making, focusing on three key factors: attitudes, subjective norms, and perceived behavioural control.
 These elements influence how individuals, including farmers, respond to challenges like climate change [42–46].
 TPB has proven particularly useful in small-scale agriculture, where it helps explain how farmers adopt adaptive practices in response to climate variability.
 In the study ‘Climate Change and Small-Scale Agriculture in the Eastern Cape Province: Investigating the Nexus of Awareness, Adaptation, and Food Security’, TPB provides a lens to explore the interconnectedness of farmers’ climate change awareness, coping strategies, and food security outcomes [42].
 The theory helps illuminate how farmers’ decisions are shaped by their attitudes toward climate change, social influences (e.g., peers, family, community leaders), and their perceived ability to implement adaptive measures, which can depend on access to resources and support.
 By understanding these psychological and social factors, the study reveals why some farmers are more proactive in adapting to climate change while others may be resistant or passive.
 TPB offers valuable insights into the psychological drivers behind adaptation decisions, guiding targeted interventions that can enhance resilience, improve food security, and support sustainable agricultural practices in the Eastern Cape.

 Attitudes: Attitudes are pivotal in the Theory of Planned Behaviour (TPB), significantly influencing individuals’ intentions and actions.
 In the context of a study on climate change knowledge and coping strategies among small-scale farmers in the Eastern Cape Province, understanding farmers’ attitudes and awareness towards these strategies is crucial for evaluating their adaptive capacity.
 Farmers’ attitudes toward coping strategies are significantly influenced by their awareness of climate change impacts and their perceptions of the effectiveness and feasibility of these practices.
-This awareness shapes farmers’ perception of the urgency and necessity of adapting their methods.
+This awareness shapes farmers’ perceptions of the urgency and necessity of adapting their methods.
 When farmers understand the challenges posed by climate variability, such as droughts or erratic rainfall, they are more likely to recognize the importance of implementing adaptive practices.
 If they believe these strategies will lead to improved yields and greater food security, they are more inclined to embrace them.
 This positive perception fosters a proactive approach, encouraging them to invest time and resources into learning and applying new methods.
 Farmers’ attitudes are shaped by their perceptions of strategy effectiveness, feasibility, and benefits, influenced by past experiences and socio-economic constraints [47].
 Positive attitudes often stem from firsthand success stories, driving increased adoption rates, while negative attitudes can hinder experimentation and investment in new techniques.
 Conversely, if they doubt the effectiveness of these adaptations or perceive them as burdensome, their likelihood of adoption diminishes.
 Therefore, cultivating a positive attitude through education and awareness campaigns is essential, as it empowers farmers to embrace innovative strategies that mitigate the impacts of climate change, secure their food sources, and improve their overall well-being.
 However, Liu et al. [48] and Ullah et al. [49] demonstrated that these attitudes and beliefs adversely affect climate change initiatives.
 Conversely, Hasibuan et al. [50] and Mwaseba et al. [51] advised that recognizing climate change positively correlates with adopting mitigation strategies.
 The small-scale farmers’ attitude toward climate change is evident through their recognition of climate-related occurrences, indicating their belief in the occurrence and impact of climate change.